Lake lamprey

-The lake lamprey, Entosphenus macrostomus, also known as the Vancouver lamprey or Cowichan lamprey, a recent derivative of the Pacific lamprey, is a species of freshwater lamprey endemic to two North American lakes: Lake Cowichan and Mesachie Lake in Vancouver Island, Canada.
+The lake lamprey, Entosphenus macrostoma, also known as the Vancouver lamprey or Cowichan lamprey, a recent derivative of the Pacific lamprey, is a species of freshwater lamprey endemic to two North American lakes: Lake Cowichan and Mesachie Lake in Vancouver Island, Canada.
 The lamprey was originally called the Vancouver Island lamprey, until an error in filing shortened it to the Vancouver lamprey.
 The alternate common name of "Cowichan lamprey" was coined and promoted by the species' describer, Dr. Dick Beamish, who originally identified the species in the 1980s.

 Description

 An adult lake lamprey is dark blue or dark brown with a lighter belly, and the body is 11.8-27.3 cm in length.
 The lamprey's disc-like mouth is filled with sharp teeth.
 The Vancouver lamprey has eyes on the top of its head, two dorsal fins, a caudal fin, and an anal fin.

 Distribution and habitat

 The lake lamprey is found only in the Cowichan and Mesachie Lakes on Vancouver Island, and is not migratory.
 The lamprey lives and spawns in shallow gravel areas and typically remains in the lake rather than venturing up streams.
 The ammocoetes larvae are found in silt depositions along the shores of both lakes.
 They have been found to be capable of surviving in saltwater through experimentation, but remain in fresh water in the wild.
 An estimated 1,000 to 2,000 live in the entirety of the two lakes as adults.